openvinotoolkit/openvino/docs/articles_en/documentation/openvino_extensibility/ways_to_get_stateful_model.rst

 .. tab:: C++

-      .. doxygensnippet:: docs/snippets/ov_network_state_intro.cpp
+      .. doxygensnippet:: docs/snippets/ov_model_state_intro.cpp
          :language: cpp
-         :fragment: [ov:state_network]
+         :fragment: [ov:state_model]

 @endsphinxdirective

 In this example, `ov::SinkVector` is used to create `ov::Model`.
-For network with states, except inputs and outputs,  `Assign` nodes should also point to `Model` to avoid deleting it during graph transformations.
+For model with states, except inputs and outputs,  `Assign` nodes should also point to `Model` to avoid deleting it during graph transformations.
 You can do it with the constructor, as shown in the example, or with the special method `add_sinks(const SinkVector& sinks)`.
 Also, you can delete sink from `ov::Model` after deleting the node from graph with the `delete_sink()` method.
 This model